UPPER DIVISION ONLY

-- Develop a resume and cover letter targeted towards desired position
+- Develop a resume and cover letter targeted towards desired position.

 - Develop and demonstrate interviewing skills by participating in mock interviews.

-- Apply and secure an internship or on-going community service experience of at least 120 hours duration
+- Apply and secure an internship or on-going community service experience of at least 120 hours duration.

-- Develop learning objectives prior to starting the experience
+- Develop learning objectives prior to starting the experience.

-- Report progress of responsibilities/activities completed
+- Report progress of responsibilities/activities completed.

 Applying for the COF Internship/Service Track

 Students in any of the Choose Ohio First Programs can apply for the Upper Division Internship/Service Track at the end of their Sophomore year.
-The scholars must be in good standing in the COF program, including continuing in any of the approved COF majors.
+The scholar must be in good standing in the COF program, including continuing in any of the approved COF majors.